""Skip to the content

 Secured Transport is often packaged into Executive Protection Services.
 It employs skilled drivers who are trained protection professionals capable of conducting route surveys, recognizing and establishing safe havens, creating alternate-route plans, and developing emergency evacuation plans, all while ensuring client comfort.

 High Threat protection is necessary when a HNWI is directly targeted by a specific group or groups with violent intent.
 One effective strategy is to deploy a low-profile, high-readiness approach to effectively secure the person exposed to risk.
-This tactic helps ensure that opportunistic (amateur) attackers are unaware of opportunity, while also being fully prepared to discover, and decisively addressed skilled attackers before they have the ability to act.
+This tactic helps ensure that opportunistic (amateur) attackers are unaware of opportunity, while also being fully prepared to discover, and decisively address skilled attackers before they have the ability to act.

 Covert Protection is an undetectable Close Protection strategy for individuals who require all the safety and peace of mind of standard Executive Protection, without the increased public attention.